Things You Can Do If You Lose Your Obamacare Subsidy

 5. Purchase a Critical Illness Plan

-A critical illness plan is similar to an accident-only plan in that it is a supplemental plan that does not cover the essential benefits guaranteed by the Affordable Care Act.
-However, instead of covering major accidents, a critical illness plan covers major illnesses such as cancer, heart attacks, and strokes.
-The price of these plans depends on your age but usually varies from $50 per month to $150 per month with high deductibles.
+A critical illness plan is similar to accident-only coverage in that it is a supplemental plan that does not cover the essential benefits guaranteed by the Affordable Care Act.
+However, instead of covering severe accidents, a critical illness plan covers major illnesses such as cancer, heart attacks and strokes.
+These plans pay a lump sum generally ranging from $5,000 to $100,000 that can be used to pay your medical expenses.
+The price of these plans depends on your age but usually varies from $50 per month to $150 per month.

 6. Go to a Christian Health Ministry

-Also remember that because these are faith-based organizations, healthcare costs that are morally opposed to the group’s values, such as pregnancies out of wedlock, will not be covered.
+Also remember that because these are faith-based organizations, healthcare costs that are morally opposed to the group’s values, such as pregnancies out of wedlock, may not be covered.

 7. Risk It and Pay Out-of-Pocket